LuckyResistor/SnowFlakeProject/Documentation/Communication.md

 ## Regular Communication
 The regular communication consist of 32bit values sent from the master to all clients.
 Currently there is a single command implemented:

-Blend scene: `0xAB0000XX` - XX is the new scene number.
+Blend scene: `0xA514YYXX` - XX is the new scene number, YY the entropy value for the new scene.

 This command is sent before all snow flakes shall blend to a new scene.
 A synchronisation signal is sent after this command, which will trigger the actual blend of the scene.